Minerva had reluctantly chaperoned Dede and Jaimito and brought her cedula to be stamped.

 merely moved her off the grounds and into town.

-characterized by socially or conventionally acceptable morals
+characterized by conventionally acceptable morals

 We drove down narrow streets, past row on row of